hostedposted/Prodigy/docs/javascript/gameStatus.md

 # GetGameStatus

-GetGameStatus contains version's for prodigy and some other things.
+GetGameStatus contains versions for prodigy and some other things.

 ## Examples